Wood vs Composite Deck Cost Calculator

 Average cost per year for composite:

-In this example, the wood deck is clearly cheaper at the time of installation, costing $10,500 versus $16,500 for composite.
-However, when you spread the costs over each deck’s lifespan, composite becomes more attractive on an annual basis.
-Even though you pay more up front, the lower ongoing maintenance and longer lifespan reduce your average yearly cost by roughly $265.
+In this example, the wood deck is clearly cheaper on installation day, costing $10,500 versus $16,500 for composite.
+But once costs are spread over the expected life of each material, composite becomes more attractive on an annual basis.
+The higher initial price is partly offset by lower ongoing maintenance and a longer service life, lowering average yearly ownership cost by roughly $265.

 Wood vs Composite: Cost and Maintenance at a Glance

-*Installed costs vary widely by region, design complexity, and market conditions.
+*Installed costs vary widely by region, design complexity, material grade, and market conditions.

 How to Use These Results in Practice